MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-r-to-revoscaler.md

 	mortData <- rxImport(inData = inDataFile)

 If we anticipate repeating the same analysis on a larger data set later, we could prepare for that by putting placeholders in our code for output files.
-An output file is an XDF file, native to R Client and R Server, persisted on disk and structured to hold modular data.
+An output file is an XDF file, native to R Client and Machine Learning Server, persisted on disk and structured to hold modular data.
 If we included an output file with rxImport, the output object returned from *rxImport* would be a small object representing the .xdf file on disk (an RxXdfData object), rather than an in-memory data frame containing all of the data.

 For now, let's continue to work with the data in memory.
 We can do this by omitting the outFile argument, or by setting the *outFile* parameter to NULL.
 The following code is equivalent to the importing task of that above: